pkronstrom/vahti/README.md

 Currently only **posti.fi parcel tracking** and **tori.fi** are supported.
 However, new parsers can now be easily added.

 This script isn't a daemon so it should be run on Crontab or Scheduler to automate the process.
-The script is tested to be working on Python 3.4 and depends on BeautifulSoup4.
+The script is tested to be working on Python 3.2+ and depends on BeautifulSoup4.

+Please note that, you might have to turn on access for less secure apps in google account security settings, in order to use the smtplib for sending notification mails.
+(Also, check your spam if you don't see the notifications sent).

 ## Usage